| |

 resin stage that the form is found.

-the fiberglass has been formed in resin and has hardened for at
+has been formed in resin and has hardened for at least 24 hours,

-least 24 hours, I have to sand it.
+I have to sand it.
 It does not come out clean.
-Fiberglass
+Fiberglass splinters

-splinters stick out all over and the edges are mucked up with excess
+stick out all over and the edges are mucked up with excess resin.

-resin.
-With a fine grit sandpaper made for fiberglass sanding, I
+With a fine grit sandpaper made for fiberglass sanding, I take down

-take down all spiky stuff from the inside areas using a large sheet,
+all spiky stuff from the inside areas using a large sheet, which

-which goes pretty fast.
-Then, I cut small squares of the sandpaper
+goes pretty fast.
+Then, I cut small squares of the sandpaper and

-and hand sand all of the edges.
-This has an effect of focusing the
+hand sand all of the edges.
+This has an effect of focusing the form

 |